 Crafting Orange Slice Garland

-The beauty of crafting this star anise garland with orange slices is it only takes a little bit of time to put together.
-Whether you are an experienced crafter like myself or this is your first time making dried orange garlands.
+The beauty of crafting this star anise garland with orange slices is it only takes a little bit of time to put together, whether you are an experienced crafter or this is your first time making dried orange garlands.
 Additionally, all the items can be found in the grocery store.
-The most time-consuming part of this easy DIY is the drying process of the orange slices.
+The most time-consuming part of this DIY is the drying process of the oranges.

-Combine anise stars with pine cones, dried orange slices, and cinnamon sticks in a decorative bowl, and the result is gorgeous.
+Cindy’s Tip: Combine anise stars with pine cones, dried blood orange slices or navel oranges and cinnamon sticks, pinecones, a mini wreath of eucalyptus, and small birch logs in a large decorative bowl, crate, or basket and the result is gorgeous Christmas decorations that work through winter months.

 - orange slices